PradeepStreambased/HelperFile/README.md

 # HelperFile
-This repo consists of scripts to make it the process simple
+This repo consists of scripts to connect your kafka cluster to the BI tools very simple and easy just download the scripts and follow the steps